barbara-benitez/barbara-benitez.github.io/alz/alz_proj.md

 # What I Expected Versus What I Got

-We know that women tend to have a higher incidence of the disease than men (approximately 66% of women as opposed to 34%  of men) so I expected the gender of the individual to have a greater effect on the diagnosis of women.
-Current research has implicated factors such as diet and lifestyle interventions to prevent cognitive decline.
+Current research has implicated factors such as poor diet and lifestyle as risk factors for cognitive decline.
 (See work from Dr. Martha Clare Morris, Rush University Medical Center, Alzheimer's Association, and National Institute on Aging to name a few.)
-These factors are generally closely linked iwth socioeconomic status and years of education.
+Since these factors are generally closely linked with socioeconomic status and years of education, I was certain that they would be highly associated with the prediction of disease.
+They did not come close, however, to the importance of CDR and age.
+In fact, socioeconomic status and education were on the lowest end of the factors.

+Another surprising result of the analysis was that the Mini Mental State Examination (MMSE) scored very poorly at predicting the disease.

 # Getting Started with the Data